Rayhatron/rayhatron.github.io/_drafts/bakertilly.md

+Bakertilly is a law firm that consulted Calmlock Web Design to have their website rebuilt in wordpress as the previous one was no longer functioning to the client's needs.

 Tech used: wordpress, ftp and css

 Goal: to rebuild a broken website

+Site before:

 What i did:

 -created a local install of wordpress in wamp and started the development of the site.